| |

 2. High-Performance/Low-Latency VDI

-• Use Case: Call centers or financial trading floors where “boot storms” (thousands of users logging in at 8:59 AM) crush traditional SANs.
-AHV handles this parallel I/O natively without the bottleneck of a centralized storage controller
+Nutanix’s architecture (data locality) keeps storage I/O close to the compute.
+This is ideal for call centers or financial trading floors where “boot storms” (thousands of users logging in simultaneously at 8:59 AM) crush traditional SANs.
+AHV handles this parallel I/O natively without the bottleneck of a centralized storage controller.

 3. Disaster Recovery via NC2

-• Use Case: You run Horizon on AHV on-prem for daily work.
-In a disaster, you spin up AHV nodes in AWS (NC2), replicate the Horizon images, and power on.
-Because the hypervisor (AHV) is the same at both ends, you don’t need to convert VM formats.
+Nutanix Cloud Clusters (NC2) allows you to run the AHV hypervisor on bare-metal AWS or Azure instances.
+You can run Horizon on AHV on-premises for daily work, and in a disaster, spin up AHV nodes in AWS (NC2), replicate the Horizon images, and power on.
+Because the hypervisor is identical at both ends, no VM format conversion is required.

 ProsCons